 Before the entry into force of the law asylum seekers who have served a sentence or been placed at the disposal of the government were also detained during the asylum procedure, which had its legal basis in a specific article in the Aliens Act attributing this power to the Minister.
-With the new law this article has been withdrawn and this possibility is translated into Article 74/6(1)(d).
-In 2016 and 2017 we have noticed an increased use of this possibility, even though official numbers are not available.
+With the new law this article has been withdrawn and this possibility is translated into Article 74/6(1)(4).